gvarados1/Half-Life-Alyx-FGD/README.md

 ## INFO

-Valve left a few things out of their FGD.
-This brings them back and adds some quality of life improvments.

-This used to be the community placeholder FGD before the official workshop came out.
-You can find that in the legacy folder.
+This is the legacy version from before the official tools released.

 ## HOW TO INSTALL